mdn/content/files/en-us/web/svg/attribute/slope/index.md

 </table>

 - `<number>`
-  - : This value indicates the linear slope of the transfer function.
+  - : This value indicates the slope of the linear component transfer functions.

 ## Examples